-What are Frankincense and Myrrh?
+What Are Frankincense and Myrrh?

-What are Frankincense and Myrrh?
+What Are Frankincense and Myrrh?

-Frankincense and Myrrh are saps that are extracted from trees.
-Frankincense is predominantly burned as an incense, while Myrrh is more commonly used in medicines and perfumes – but both are known for their enticing fragrances.
+Frankincense and myrrh are saps that are extracted from trees.
+Frankincense is predominantly burned as an incense, while myrrh is more commonly used in medicines and perfumes – but both are known for their enticing fragrances.

 Frankincense is extracted from Boswellia trees found in the Arabian Peninsula, East Africa, and India.